Learn how to create new incidents using the web app, the customer portal, or email integration.

 3. Select the service under which the incident should be created.

 4. A new record form is created whenever an incident is added to a service.
-Incident records use the same basic layout as other record forms and can be filled out as follows:
+Incident records use the same basic layout as other record forms and can be filled out (see within "Summary" through "Time" sections below).

 The summary section lists all the basic information about the record, including the following: